dataminer-site/dataminer-site.github.io/docs/archive/0.10/sql/statements/drop.md

 ## Dependencies of Dropped Objects

-DuckDB performs limited dependency tracking for some object types.
+DataMiner performs limited dependency tracking for some object types.
 By default or if the `RESTRICT` clause is provided, the entry will not be dropped if there are any other objects that depend on it.
 If the `CASCADE` clause is provided then all the objects that are dependent on the object will be dropped as well.